cgarbin/cgarbin.github.io/_posts/2021-03-21-decision-threshold-effect-on-accuracy.md

 ## Asking questions about "accuracy"

-{% newthought 'The one-line takeaway' %}: _to use a model responsibly **we must ask questions** about how its accuracy was measured and not just accept published numbers_.
+The one-line takeaway: _to use a model responsibly **we must ask questions** about how its accuracy was measured and not just accept published numbers_.

 1. How predictions are being made: is it probability-based (as in the examples above)?
 Something